Architecture & Construction

-Urban Planning & Management
+Urban Planning And Management

 Design entire neighborhoods, cities, and regions.
 Diagnose urban problems and perform 'surgery' through better transport, waste management, and green spaces.